Marketing management involves carrying out tasks to achieve

 This is one of the oldest philosophies guiding marketers.
 It

-is of the opinion that consumers
+is of the opinion that consumers will always favour those products that

 are widely available and highly affordable.
 Thus, business organisations that reason along this line usually